-What kind of patterns can we visualize in China-A vs Hong Kong-H Pairs?
+What patterns can we see in China-A vs Hong Kong-H Pairs?

 A common strategy that Hedge Funds employ is the Relative Value strategy.
 This strategy seeks to exploit the differences in price of the same or similar security.
 It is a form of pairs trading where there is a discrepancy in pricing when buying one security and selling the other.
 The methodology is to take a position when the gap between the prices has considerably widened or when the price as reached its peak.
 That's when the timing is right to trade when it is anticipated to start shrinking again or narrowing back to it's long-term mean.
 Most pair strategies are highly correlated and show mean reversion.